 Activity What (Is the parameter to be monitored?)
 Where (Is the parameter to be monitored?)
 How (Is the parameter to be monitored?)
 When (Define the frequency / or continuous?)
 Why (Is the parameter being monitored?)
-Who (Is responsible for monitoring?)
-Maintenance and operation of the monastery complex and the visitors' center No unauthorized construction and no informal land use in the vicinity of the historical site Rehabilitated facilities Inspection During operation of facilities Prevent loss of the historical and aesthetic values of the monument and surrounding area Sagarejo municipality
+Who (Is responsible for monitoring?) and operation of an No unauthorized construction and no informal land use in the vicinity of the historical site Rehabilitated facilities Inspection During operation of facilities Prevent loss of the historical and aesthetic values of the monument and surrounding area Sagarejo municipality

 Attachment 1.
-Maps and site plans
+Maps, site plans and Photos